-Nicole is a first-year MLC student from Lebanon.
+Nicole is a second-year MLC student from Lebanon.
 She earned her BA in English Language and Literature from the Lebanese American University in Beirut in 2019.
 Nicole is interested in all things forensic linguistics, from the power dynamics of the police interview, to the making of meaning in courtroom discourse.
 She aspires to apply her knowledge and skills as a linguist in legal contexts within a government organization, and later, by presenting language-based evidence in court as an expert witness.

-Valentina, a first year student at the MLC, graduated from Pitzer College in 2014.
+Valentina, a second-year student at the MLC, graduated from Pitzer College in 2014.
 Since then, she’s taught Russian in the woods of Minnesota, eaten cheese (for a year) in the Republic of Georgia, researched post-Soviet identities and language policy in Almaty, Kazakhstan, and managed the on-site logistics of an immersive study abroad program in St. Petersburg, Russia.
 At Georgetown, she hopes to expand her work on the politics and policy of language education, and learn more about the different roles that language and literacy play in determining why who gets to say what – and when.
 Valentina enjoys running, studying Turkish, and being obnoxious about Russian electronic music.